klust/klust.github.io/docs/index.md

     to others than a document that tries to be complete and is the result of what I use myself at work and tickets I processed at the [Vlaams Supercomputer Centrum](https://vscentrum.be) and [LUMI](https://lumi-supercomputer.eu) User Support Team.
--   [The missing Cray PE manual](cray-missing-manual) are pages containing various bits and pieces of information about the HPE Cray Programming Environment that I discovered using it or on various sites or sometimes by reverse-engineering scripts and module files of the PE.
+-   [LUMI Tips&Tricks](https://klust.github.io/LUMI-tips-and-tricks/) is a page where I bundle some stuff that I have discovered on LUMI and that is hard to find in the HPE Cray or LUMI documentation or hard to give a good place in the latter (and to maintain, some of it may be outdated).
+Sometimes this knowledge comes from reverse-enbgineering scripts and module files of the PE.